-A. Work-Period/Workweek
+- A. Work-Period/Workweek - 1.
 Work Period: For employees who qualify for the partial overtime exemption under section 207(k) of the FLSA because they engage in law enforcement activities, they shall have an FLSA work period of 14 days.
+If an employee is assigned to 3/12.5 work schedule described below, he/she shall have a 28-day work period as provided by Section 207(k).

-Workweek: For employees in the unit who do not qualify for the partial overtime exemption under Section 207(k) of the FLSA because they are not engaged in law enforcement activities as defined, they have a seven (7) day FLSA workweek which is 168 regularly recurring hours.

-B. Work Schedules

-- 1. Types of Work Schedules: Employees in this bargaining unit may be assigned to work a 5/40, 9/80, 4/10, 3/12 or 3/12.5 work schedule at the discretion of each employee's supervisor.
+- 2. Workweek: For employees in the unit who do not qualify for the partial overtime exemption under Section 207(k) of the FLSA because they are not engaged in law enforcement activities as defined, they have a seven (7) day FLSA workweek which is 168 regularly recurring hours. - B. Work Schedules - 1.
+Types of Work Schedules: Employees in this bargaining unit may be assigned to work a 5/40, 9/80, 4/10, 3/12 or 3/12.5 work schedule at the discretion of each employee's supervisor.
 The following describes the available work schedules. - a.
-The 5/40 schedule (five eight hour days per work week). - b.
-The 9/80 schedule (four nine hour days per work week and one alternating eight hour day/regular day off).
-Employees who have an FLSA workweek (as opposed to those on a 14 day FLSA Work Period) have a work week designated as beginning four hours after the start time on their alternating eight hour work day. - c.
-The 4/10 schedule (four ten hour days per work week). - d.
-The 3/12 schedule (three twelve hour days per work week and one alternating eight hour day every other week).
-Employees who have an FLSA workweek (as opposed to those on a 14 day FLSA Work Period) have a work week designated as beginning four hours after the start time on their alternating eight hour work day. - Employees may also be assigned to work seven (7) twelve (12) hour shifts (referred to as the 3/12-4/12 work schedule) during the 14 day FLSA work period. - e.
-The 3/12.5 schedule (three twelve and one-half hour days each week and one ten hour day in the twenty eight day work period).
-Only employees who perform law enforcement activities may be assigned this work schedule. - 2.
-Changes to Work Schedules No change shall be made to an employee's work schedule unless that employee has received five calendar (5) days advance notice provided that the giving of such notice may be suspended while the following circumstances exist:
+The 5/40 schedule (five eight-hour days per workweek). - b.
+The 9/80 schedule (four nine-hour days per workweek and one alternating eight-hour day/regular day off).
+Employees who have an FLSA workweek (as opposed to those on a 14 day FLSA Work Period) have a work week designated as beginning four hours after the start time on their alternating eight-hour work day. - c.
+The 4/10 schedule (four ten-hour days per work week). - d.
+The 3/12 schedule (three twelve-hour days per work week and one alternating eight-hour day every other week).
+Employees who have an FLSA workweek (as opposed to those on a 14 day FLSA Work Period) have a work week designated as beginning four hours after the start time on their alternating eight-hour work day. - i.
+Employees may also be assigned to work seven (7) twelve (12) hour shifts (referred to as the 3/12-4/12 work schedule) during the 14 day FLSA work period. - ii.
+Effective as soon as practicable after December 19, 2019, with at least one pay period notice from the Sheriff or his designee, Deputies who are assigned to a patrol function (a "patrol function" is a non-specialized assignment assigned to a patrol shift which provides 24/7 staffing coverage with primary duties responding to calls for service), shall be assigned to the classifications of Deputy Sheriff - 84, Deputy Sheriff A - 84, Deputy Sheriff B - 84, Sheriff Corporal - 84, Sheriff Corporal A - 84, or Sheriff Corporal B - 84.
+Employees in the classifications of Deputy Sheriff - 84, Deputy Sheriff A - 84, Deputy Sheriff B -84, Sheriff Corporal - 84, Sheriff Corporal A - 84, or Sheriff Corporal B - 84 shall work a 3/12 - 4/12 work schedule, eightyfour (84) hours per fourteen (14) day FLSA work period, 2,184 regularly scheduled hours per year.
+Employees in the classifications of Deputy Sheriff - 84 or Sheriff Corporal - 84 shall receive their straight time base rate (not overtime) for their regularly scheduled hours worked (including those leave hours that the parties have agreed count as hours worked) between 80 and 84 each fourteen (14) day FLSA work period.